Abdullah-khallaf/E-Commerce/README.md

 ## Things in consideration:
 I am working on this project in parallel with studying the Vuejs framework with Sarah drasner [Vue3 course](https://frontendmasters.com/courses/vue-3/)

+## Project Phases:
+1. **Vue JS**,
+    In this phase i will work on the project using the clientside framework Vue JS.

+2. **Nuxt JS**,
+    In this phase i will work on the project using the serverside framework Nuxt Js which is based on VUEjs

+3. **Firebase**,
+    It is not a stage but the backend working of this project will be using the Firebase.